 Risk Factor: Longevity

 While none of us can predict how long we’ll live, as life spans increase, many people may spend more time in retirement than they spent working.
-According to the Social Security Administration, about 1 out of 3 65-year-olds today will live until at least age 90.
+According to the Social Security Administration, about 1 out of 3 65-year-olds today will live until at least age 90 and 1 out of 7 will live until at least age 95.

 Risk Factor: Inflation